-Overall, the Bondi model, which is symmetrical and timeindependent, is not able to account for the complexity of the Downloaded from http://mnras.oxfordjournals.org/ at University of Leicester on April 23, 2015 accretion-outflow process around Sgr A\.
+Overall, the Bondi model, which is symmetrical and time-independent, is not able to account for the complexity of the accretion-outflow process around Sgr A\.
 This conclusion is similar to that reached by other authors for LLAGN.
-Hillel & Soker (2013) and Shcherbakov et al. (2014) have focused on models for NGC 3115, which is a nearby ( $\approx 10$ Mpc) LLAGN with an $\sim 10^9$ M $\odot$ central black hole, meaning that its Bondi radius is easily resolvable (e.g. Wong et al. 2014).
+Hillel & Soker (2013) and Shcherbakov et al. (2014) have focused on models for NGC 3115, which is a nearby ( $\approx 10 \,\mathrm{Mpc}$ ) LLAGN with a $\sim 10^9 \,\mathrm{M}{\odot}$ central black hole, meaning that its Bondi radius is easily resolvable (e.g., Wong et al. 2014).
 Hillel & Soker (2013) argue that the Bondi model is not applicable, as there is central pressure produced by the old stellar population (slow) winds, which originate within the Bondi radius.
-The 1D numerical steady-state model of Shcherbakov et al. (2014) also includes the effect of stellar winds and supernovae inside the Bondi radius, plus thermal conduction to transport the energy out.
-Both these models conclude that a time-independent solution is not physical, and that outflows are produced.
-Note that the physical situation is somewhat different in NGC 3115 compared to our Galactic Centre, as in the latter the stellar wind sources are located roughly at the Bondi radius, and there are no significant stellar sources within (but see Loeb 2004).
+The 1D numerical steadystate model of Shcherbakov et al. (2014) also includes the effect of stellar winds and supernovae inside the Bondi radius, plus thermal conduction to transport the energy out.
+Both these models conclude that a time-independent solution is not physical, and that outlows are produced.
+Notice that the physical situation is somewhat different in NGC 3115 compared to our Galactic centre, as in the latter the stellar wind sources are located roughly at the Bondi radius, and there are no significant stellar sources within (but see Loeb 2004).
 Nevertheless, the role of the stellar winds in NGC 3115 is comparable to the outflow included in our model.

 Due to numerical reasons, our models did not include thermal conduction.
-The effect of thermal conduction would be to flatten somewhat the density and temperature profiles (Shcherbakov et al. 2014), and it would be mostly circumscribed to the region within the inner arcsecond.
+The effect of thermal conduction would be to flatten somewhat the density and temperature profiles Shcherbakov et al. (2014), and it would be mostly circumscribed to the region within the inner arcsecond.
 It appears that such a flattening would help to reconcile the post-outburst profiles with the observational estimates, so that is in principle an interesting avenue for future research.
-However, the strong magnetic field likely present in the Galactic Centre (Eatough et al. 2013) would suppress the conduction.
+However, the strong magnetic field likely present in the Galactic centre (Eatough et al. 2013) would suppress the conduction.

-We compared our models with the observational constraints obtained from the recent 3Ms Chandra observation of Sgr A\(Wang et al. 2013).
-None of our instantaneous feedback models fits the data, but we find that an isotropic outflow, active ~200 yr ago with a rate of $10^{-4}$ M☉ yr-1 and a velocity of 5000 km s-1, roughly reproduces the currently observed density and temperature profiles.
-We also rule out any such event happening in the last ~100 yr.
-Our method has therefore the potential to constrain the past activity of Sgr A\, complementing the X-ray echo method which suffers from ambiguity due to the unknown 3D location of the reflecting molecular clouds (e.g. Clavel et al. 2013).
+We compared our models with the observational constraints obtained from the recent 3 Ms Chandra observation of Sgr A\ (Wang et al. 2013).
+None of our instantaneous feedback models fits the data, but we find that an isotropic outflow, active $\sim 200 \,\mathrm{yr}$ ago with a rate of $10^{-4} \,\mathrm{M{\odot} \,yr^{-1}}$ and a velocity of 5,000 km/s, roughly reproduces the currently observed density and temperature profiles.
+We also rule out any such event happening in the last $\sim 100 \, \mathrm{yr}$ .
+Our method has therefore the potential to constrain the past activity of Sgr A\, complementing the X-ray echo method which suffers from ambiguity due to the unknown 3D location of the reflecting molecular clouds (e.g., Clavel et al. 2013).
 These comparisons should be taken at a qualitative level only, as they are based on power-law fits to the observed data and on radial profiles from the simulation data.
 In a forthcoming paper, we will use the resolved data from both sources to perform a more robust comparison.